Home / Quick Links / Security

 Visa Debit Card transactions

-Contact us or use Internet Banking or Banking App (Services > Card Management) to report your card, so we can prevent any further transactions.
+To report your card and prevent any further transactions, please contact us or use Internet Banking or your Banking App (Services > Card Management).
 Then refer to our Dispute a Transaction page for more information.

 If after hours, call the Fraud Bureau Service on 1300 705 750.

-If you report unauthorised transactions on your card, we’ll place a stop on the card to prevent any further transactions to protect you, then send you a new one.
+If you report unauthorised transactions on your card, we’ll place a stop on the card to prevent any further transactions and protect your account, then send you a new card.

 ATM transactions